abrooke/vagrant-openvz/README.md

 #### LINUX ONLY TECHNOLOGY.

-This is provider plugin for vagrant.
+This is a provider plugin for vagrant.
 The provider integrates [OpenVZ](http://openvz.org/Main_Page) with the normal actions associated with vagrant including: up, ssh, halt, destroy.

 Successfully used in combination with the following vagrant plugins: